Folayemi Wilson

 Folayemi "Fo" Debra Wilson is an American interdisciplinary artist, designer, and academic administrator.
-Her practice includes work as a furniture designer and maker, installation artist, muralist, and graphic designer.
+Her practice includes working as a furniture designer and maker, installation artist, muralist, and graphic designer.
 Wilson is the first associate dean for access and equity in the Penn State College of Arts and Architecture.

 Early life and education

+She is the youngest child of Katherine Elizabeth Kilpatrick Wilson, a hairdresser, and Milton H. Wilson Sr., a handy person who taught her how to upholster furniture in her teens.
+Her father was also an avid reader, whose many magazines inspired Wilson's imagination, as did his love of bright colors.
+After her mother died when she was thirteen years old, she was advised on graduating early from high school, and she began to travel and live on her own.

+Her brother introduced her to the National Black Theatre of Harlem (NBT) in 1972, where they attended "a happening" together.
+She appreciated the group's spiritual practices and began taking theatre classes to overcome her shyness, eventually joining the troupe.
+It was with the NBT that she traveled to Nigeria for six weeks to study Yoruba culture for a play the company was writing, a trip funded by the National Endowment for the Arts.
+She took on the name Folayemi during these influential travels.

-Wilson has an MBA degree from New York University Stern School of Business, and a MFA degree (2005) in furniture design from Rhode Island School of Design (RISD).
+Wilson is a self-taught graphic designer.
+She has an MBA degree from New York University Stern School of Business, and a MFA degree (2005) in furniture design from Rhode Island School of Design (RISD).
+During graduate study, she connected the formal and conceptual language of 20th-century Modernism with Black cultural memory and cosmology, noting that they "share the same roots."
+She also took furniture classes at UC Berkeley.

 Design career

-In her early career she worked as a graphic designer, art director, and creative director.
-Wilson worked for Essence and YSB magazines.
-In 1984, Wilson was named the first female art director at Essence magazine.
+Wilson began designing while in the National Black Theatre of Harlem, designing posters and materials for the group.
+In her early career, Wilson worked as a graphic designer, art director, and creative director.
+She worked for Essence, YSB, and Black Enterprise magazines.
+Ed Towles, the Art Director at Black Enterprise, was a particular influence.
+In 1984, Wilson was named the first female art director at Essence.
 In 1991, she established Studio W., a graphic design studio, building off her professional experiences from work in the magazine industry.

-In August 2016, she co-founded with Norman Teague the blkHaUS Studios, a design studio based in Chicago.
+In August 2016, she co-founded the blkHaUS Studios with Norman Teague, a design studio based in Chicago.
 Their work was social practice–focused, in order to make public spaces in Chicago more inviting.
 The blkHaUS Studios' Back Alley Jazz project worked to revive the jazz culture and traditions found in Chicago in the 1960s and 1970s; they brought together local musicians, architects and artists to build events and performance spaces.